MGabr/glint-fmpair/README.md

 Use a higher number of executor cores (`--executor-cores`) instead of more executors (`--num-executors`).
 Preferably set `--executor-cores` to the number of available virtual cores per machine.

-Each of the n parameter servers will require enough executor memory (`--executor-memory`) to store 1/n of the latent factors matrix.
+Each of the parameter servers will require enough executor memory (`--executor-memory`) to store a partition of the latent factors matrix.

-Further, enough memory for storing the mapping array of item indices to item features is required on each executor.
+Further, enough memory for storing the mapping array of item indices to item features is required on each executor, as well as enough memory for other eventual mapping arrays.
-It is used for sampling negative items and has to be broadcasted and therefore be below the 8GB broadcast size limit of Spark.
+These arreays are used for sampling negative items and have to be broadcasted and therefore be below the 8GB broadcast size limit of Spark.